maximilionus/dotfiles-sway/README.txt

-Personal configuration for sway window manager
+Personal configurations for Sway window manager and other components.

-This configuration is intended to be used only on Arch linux distribution, as it heavily relies on it's package base.
+This configuration is intended to be used only on Arch Linux distribution.

-To apply it, first install all the required packages:
+To apply it, firstly install all the required packages.
+Note that this package list **does not** contain many essential system components:
     # cat pkglist.txt | pacman -S -
-Note that this package list **does not** some essential system components.

 After that, apply the configurations using gnu-stow:
     $ stow <dir>

+Extended controls above vanilla Sway configuration:
+    Mod key                      : Meta (Win)
+    Floating mode switch         : $mod + f
+    Floating focus switch        : Alt + Tab Full-screen mode switch      : $mod + Shift + f
+    Set workspace layer (offset) : $mod + Alt + <0..9>
+    Cancel object split          : $mod + c